dechamps/yabe/YabePlugins/Readme.txt

 	It check all objects in the selected device and displays all of them when the reliability property value is not 0 (No Fault detected).

+CheckStatusFlags
+	Same as previous but with Status Flags.

 ListCOV_Increment
 	By Alexander Jaszkowski : displays all COV_INCREMENT values, for network's behaviour debug.